-In-band Uncorrected error reporting on writes enable.
+In-band error response on writes enable.

-When ERR<n>FR.UE == 0b11
+When ERR < n > FR.UE == 0b11

-When enabled, responses to writes that detect an Uncorrected error that cannot be deferred are signaled in-band as a detected Uncorrected error (External Abort).
+When enabled, responses to writes that detect an error that is not corrected and is not deferred are signaled with an in-band error response (External Abort).